shawon-crosen/teleport-challenge/design.md

 * Automated certificate creation

 ## Approach
 The current approach for this project is to create something as simple and straightforward as possible.
 This means that I will not be using any external libraries or dependencies, and will try to leverage the Linux operating system’s existing tooling as much as possible instead of trying to reinvent the wheel.

 This design will cut a lot of corners and leave a lot of ideal functionality out of the initial implementation.
+I have noted things that should be considered as `Future Improvements` in each section.

 ## API
 The API will use gRPC to route requests from the client to the server.
 The API will run locally on the machine that is being managed from the client.
+We will have a single user on the machine we are running processes on named `processrunner`.

 The API will accept POST requests for running processes and GET requests to return the status and output of a job.
 More detailed implementation details for the API can be found in the .proto document.